 All of the Los Angeles County holiday boat parades are one night only, but in Orange County, the Newport Beach and Dana Point processions take place over multiple nights.
-Find out all you need to know about the boat parades in December 2018.

 Boats will start from the east end of Lido Island following the usual route, with the first public viewing destination at the new 10.5-acre Marina Park.
 The community park offers 177 parking spaces, nautical-themed playground, picnic area, and sailing center, and is also the largest public viewing area along the parade route, creating an optimal location to gather and enjoy the festivities.

 The map with times the parade passes various destination points is on the website.

 - On the bayside of Balboa Peninsula from 18th Street to the end of Bay Avenue

 - Anywhere along the water on Balboa Island

 - Along the Pacific Coast Highway between Balboa Bay Club and Riverside Drive

 - Seating is available at the American Legion Post 291 at 215 15th Street.

 - The Newport Sea Base, 1931 West Coast Highway, has lawn seating with a view of the parade.